GoogleCloudPlatform/oozie-to-airflow/README.md

 Decision example is not yet fully functional as EL functions are not yet fully implemented so condition is hard-coded for now.
 Once EL functions are implemented, the condition in the example will be updated.

+## Hive/Hive2 Example

+The Hive example can be run as:

+`o2a -i examples/hive -o output/hive`

+Make sure to first copy `/examples/hive/configuration.template.properties`, rename it as `configuration.properties` and fill in with configuration data.

+### Output
+In this example the output will appear in `/output/hive/hive.py`.

+The converted DAG uses the `DataProcHiveOperator` in Airflow.

+### Current limitations

+**1. Only the connection to the local Hive instance is supported. **

+Connection configuration options are not supported.

+**2. Not all elements are supported**

+For Hive, the following elements are not supported: `job-tracker`, `name-node`.
+For Hive2, the following elements are not supported: `job-tracker`, `name-node`, `jdbc-url`, `password`.